 For students of varying levels of singing ability.
 Vocal production and physiology will be discussed.
 Group warm-ups and vocalizations will incorporate exercises to develop breath control, resonance, projection, range, color, and agility.
 The fundamental concepts of singing will be explored in the preparation of specific song assignments.
 Personalization of text and emotional expression will be addressed.
-Students will study and perform traditional classical song literature (including early Italian songs, 17-18th century arias and repertoire in several languages) to strengthen and to facilitate technical growth before moving on to other contemporary styles.
-Students will have half-hour repertory sessions every other week with an accompanist.
-Students must have previous voice experience and/or study, and some music literacy.
+Students will study and perform classical song literature (including early Italian songs, 17-18th century arias and repertoire in several languages) to strengthen and to facilitate technical growth before moving on to other contemporary styles of their choice.
+Students should have previous voice experience and/or study, and some music literacy.

 Delivery Method: Fully in-person

 Prerequisites: Audition required; auditions will be held Tuesday, May 9 between 4:15-6:00pm in Jennings J-339.
 Email firstname.lastname@example.org to schedule.

 Corequisites: Attendance and performance at Music Workshop Tuesday 6:30-8:00 PM